athomasq/athomasq.github.io/essays/checks-and-balances.md

 ### Portfolio Performance

+7 out of 15 companies have raised subsequent financing at a markup.
 Here's a table showing markups and IRR by year of investment.

 <img src="/assets/img/irr-table.png" class="image">